Aiven-Open/klaw-docs/blog/2023/09/schema-management-disaster-recovery-in-klaw.md

 ### Schema Strategy

-Kafka offers various strategies for schema registration, with the default being the `TopicNameStrategy`.
-In this approach, the subject name corresponds to the Kafka topic name.
+Apache Kafka® offers various strategies for schema registration, with the default being the `TopicNameStrategy`.
+In this approach, the subject name corresponds to the Apache Kafka® topic name.
 In this strategy, typical subject names include "topic-key" or "topic-value."

 Example of an Avro schema